Back

 Rare (may affect up to 1 in 1,000 people):

-- liver disorders, which may occur at the same time as yellowing of the skin and eyes or darkening of the urine (haemolytic anemia)
+• liver disorders, which may occur together with yellowing of the skin and eyes or darkening of the urine (hemolytic anemia)

 Very rare (may affect up to 1 in 10,000 people):

-- a reduced number of platelets in the blood, which may lead to unusual bruising or bleeding easily (red blood cell damage)
+• reduced number of platelets in the blood which may lead to unusual bruising or easy bleeding (damage to red blood cells)

-- increase in liver enzymes, which can affect some laboratory tests
+• increase in liver enzymes, which may affect some laboratory tests

-- high fever, sore throat or canker sores in the mouth, more frequent infections (absence or very low levels of white blood cells)
+• high fever, sore throat or mouth ulcers, more frequent infections (lack or very low levels of white blood cells)

-- pale skin, tiredness, shortness of breath, dark urine (hemolytic anemia, abnormal breakdown of red blood cells in blood vessels or elsewhere in the body)
+• pale skin, fatigue, shortness of breath, dark urine (hemolytic anemia, abnormal breakdown of red blood cells in the blood vessels or elsewhere in the body)

-- confusion, fatigue, muscle twitching and spasms, rapid breathing (hypochloremic alkalosis)
+• confusion, fatigue, muscle twitching and spasms, rapid breathing (hypochloraemic alkalosis)

-- severe upper stomach pain (inflammation of the pancreas)
+• severe pain in the upper stomach (inflammation of the pancreas)

-- difficulty breathing with high fever, cough, wheezing, shortness of breath (respiratory distress, pulmonary edema, pneumonitis)
+• difficulty breathing with fever, cough, wheezing, shortness of breath (respiratory distress, pulmonary edema, pneumonitis)

-- inflammation of blood vessels with symptoms such as rash, purple-red spots, high fever (vasculitis)
+• inflammation of the blood vessels with symptoms such as rash, purple-red spots, high fever (vasculitis)

-- severe skin disease causing rash, reddening of the skin, blistering of the lips, eyes or mouth, peeling of the skin, high fever (toxic epidermal necrolysis)
+• severe skin disease causing rash, red skin, blistering of the lips, eyes or mouth, peeling skin, high fever (toxic epidermal necrolysis)

 Not known (frequency cannot be estimated from the available data):

-- changes in blood tests to assess kidney function, increase in potassium levels in the blood, decrease in the number of red blood cells
+• changes in blood tests to assess kidney function, increased potassium levels in the blood, decreased red blood cell count

-- severe decrease in the amount of urine excreted (possible signs of kidney disorders or kidney failure)
+• a severe decrease in the amount of urine produced (possible signs of kidney problems or kidney failure)

-- serious skin disease causing rash, reddening of the skin, blistering of the lips, eyes or mouth, peeling of the skin, fever (erythema multiforme)
+• serious skin disease that causes rash, redness of the skin, blistering of the lips, eyes or mouth, peeling skin, fever (erythema multiforme)

-- blistering of the skin (sign of a condition called bullous dermatitis)
+• blistering of the skin (a sign of a condition called bullous dermatitis)

-If you get any side effects, tell your doctor or pharmacist.
-This includes all possible side effects not described in this leaflet.
-You can also report side effects directly through the national reporting system:
+If you get any side effects, please tell your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system:

-Executive Agency for Medicines, 8 Damyan Gruev Street, 1303 Sofia, website: www.bda.bg.
-By reporting side effects, you can contribute to getting more information about the safety of this medicine.
+Bulgarian Medicines Agency 8 Damyan Gruev Street, 1303 Sofia, website: www.bda.bg.
+By reporting side effects, you can contribute to obtaining more information on the safety of this medicine.

 5. How to store Diperam HCT